- This event has passed.

 Curators, collections managers, conservators, archivists and other personnel responsible for the preservation of archival materials.

 Maximum 20.
 Open to both CNSA members and non-CNSA members.

 Greg Hill, CCI Senior Conservator, Archival and Photographic Materials.

 Two days.
 Price includes lunch (October 2nd only), morning and afternoon breaks, and morning coffee/tea.

-Registration will be done online below and payment ($175) through PayPal or cheque.
+Registration will be done online below and payment ($175) through PayPal or cheque mailed to:

 Please note: because this is not a CNSA-delivered course, we are not able to offer the member travel reimbursement to CNSA members attending.
 Members can apply for the CNSA Professional Development & Training Assistance Bursary to attend.